GluuFederation/docs-oxd-prod/docs/sources/tutorials/windowsInstaller/index.md

 ### oxd installation using EXE file

-1. To install oxd double click on `oxd-server.exe`.
+1. To install oxd using EXE file double click on `oxd-server.exe`.

-1. During installation first page that will appear will ask whether install oxd as windows service or not.
+1. During installation first page that will appear will ask whether oxd should be installed as windows service or not.
 Select the checkbox to install `oxd as service`.

    ![Page 1](../../img/1_oxd_windows_installation.png)